Danieldylan1/Dank_Bot/README.md

-# Dank_Bot
+# Dank_Bot v1.0.0
-#v1.0.0

-#Dank_Bot is a simple Discord bot that will have many different functions.
+Dank_Bot is a simple Discord bot that will have many different functions.
+Currently still in development.
-#Currently still in development

-#Created by Jason Liu
+Created by Jason Liu